This guide provides information on planning, the redundancy process and support for employers and employees.

 The impact of COVID-19 on staffing is huge and has a number of implications.
-With the Coronavirus Job Retention Scheme (CJRS), many workplaces have been able to preserve their workforce, however, as the grant scheme starts to reduce, the major concern is that employers may need to consider options around redundancy.
-CJRS is offering flexible furlough from July which is a useful option for bringing employees back into work, however it may be that due to business viability employers will consider redundancy.
+Many workplaces have been able to preserve their workforce, however, it may be that due to business viability employers might have to consider redundancy.

 If redundancies are contemplated, businesses might first want to consider whether these could potentially be avoided by, for example, imposing a recruitment freeze, reducing spend on use of agency workers or looking into contract changes such as proposed pay cuts, and reduced working days or hours.Laura D'Arcy, a Partner at BLM Law